vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ![bytecode](bytecode.png)
 _this is what vmprotect custom bytecodes look like_

-To ensure it's correct one, I kept going and look for instructions that uses `r10`.
-Then I found the part where it retrieve a byte from `vip-7` and moving vip forward.
+To confirm that I had indeed found the correct pointer, I continued debugging and looked for instructions that used `r10`.
+Eventually, I found the part where it retrieves a byte from `vip-7` and moves the vip forward.

 ![vip ref](vip_ref.png)
 _getting a byte from vip and updating pointer_

-vmp stores opcode and oprand in bytecode field.
-So when it wants to execute `add eax, 5`, retrieve each opcode and operand just like I showed you, and execute it.
+VMProtect stores opcodes and operands in the bytecode field.
+So when it wants to execute an instruction like `add eax, 5`, it retrieves each opcode and operand as I've shown you, and then executes it.

 > Note that vip looks technically going backward just like stack does, but apparently it varies depending on the vm you're dealing with.
 Some vms actually go forward and others go backward.
 {: .prompt-tip }